adamrossnelson/StataIPEDSAll/README.md

 These files will download, build, and save to the local computer data from the Directory Information survey at the US DOE's Integrated Postsecondary Education Data Stystem.

 All files are intended to be reverse compatible to Version 13.
-Use ove version control.
+Use of version control.
 Also uses `saveold`.
 Intended, but not tested.

 ## IPEDSDirInfo02to16.do